dmurfet/deeplinearlogic/README.md

     - Polynomial pattern task (as in Section 4.3 of the paper)
 - **Inspection and visualisation**
     - Setting up Tensorboard
-    - How to visualise the memory state?
-    - Check in the copy and pattern copy examples that the "algorithm" being learned is comprehensible
-    - How blurred is the memory state?
 - **Details of training**
     - Regularisation (to e.g. force the memory to be used "properly")
 	- Gradient clipping?
 This seems standard in the augmented RNN literature
-	- Noise?
 	- Curriculum learning?

 ## Some lessons learned